KTH-dESA/reproducible-research/_episodes/06-workflow-management.md

 > ## Exercise/discussion
 >
 > Discuss the pros and cons of this approach.
 Is it reproducible?
-Does it scale to hundreds of books?
+Does it scale to hundreds of model runs?
 Can it be automated?
 {: .task}